luyunghsiang/yhluweb/_sources/prospective.rst.txt

 - "If I understand, my research is done."
 Researchers need to explain their discoveries in writing and speaking.
 If the new knowledge is not disseminated, research is incomplete.

+- "I need to have an idea (solution) before I start."
+This sentence is self-contradictory.
+Research is a process to find solutions (more specifically, better solutions).

+- "If I have a solution, my work is done."
+Researchers have responsibilities explaining their discoveries.
+After finding solutions, researchers need to write papers and present their work.

 - "If I fail, I will change topics."
 Failures are common in research.
 The only way to succeed in research is to continue